 Option two is to include meat into a vegetable puree which I find easiest done as part of the family meal.
 You will find that meat adds a lot of flavour and texture to food which will become increasingly important and babies get older (even more so with a fussy toddler!)

 Giving your baby both a puree AND letting them explore meat in a baby-led weaning approach is option three.
 This I recommend the most as you get the best of both and allows your baby to choose what they like while still getting in some nutrients with the help of co-feeding together.

-I have a great recipe below to show you to how easy this is to do with the amazing Philips Avent Combined Steamer Blender.
+I have a great recipe below to show you to how easy this is to do with the amazing Avent 2-1 Healthy Baby Food Maker.
 This is one baby item that you want to get your hands on, it is literally how I made both my boys homemade baby food from scratch (and still use today!).

 The Nourished Baby

-To help navigate you through all these steps my new book – The Nourished Baby – is due to be released in August (pre-orders coming very soon).
+To help navigate you through all these steps my new book – The Nourished Baby – is out now!!.
 This is packed full of expert information, stepping you through week-by-week plus recipes, example meal plans and more.

 Starting Solids Tour!

 Our 10;20 National Starting Solids tour kicks off in Auckland soon!.
 Proudly presented to you by Philips Avent I will be shining the spotlight on the most recent research on starting solids, do a live demonstration making homemade baby food with the Avent 2-1 Healthy Baby Food Maker and answer questions one-on-one!
 As food and sleep are inextricably linked special guest sleep consultants will also deliver a presentation at each event.
 PLUS everyone who attends will receive one of the amazing Kai Carrier pouches (also available from my website here).
 All locations and ticket information on Event Finder we are kicking off in Auckland on the 26th of August!!